quixio/quix-docs/docs/platform/samples/samples.md

 ![Code Samples](../samples/code-samples.png)

-Quix allows you to explore the Code Samples and save them as a new application and immediately run or deploy them.
+Quix enables you to explore the Code Samples and save them as a new application and immediately run or deploy them.

 If you don't have a Quix account yet, go [sign-up to Quix](https://portal.platform.quix.ai/self-sign-up?xlink=docs){target=_blank} and create one.